 1.2.1.
-Employer:
+Employer

-A. Employer for the Insurance Industry
+A. Employer for the insurance industry

-Every employer in the insurance industry, including reinsurers and funeral insurance companies with in-kind benefits, who, through an official seat or branch in the Netherlands, conducts the business of entering into and settling insurance contracts at its own expense and under its own name, and who has employees in the Netherlands, with the exception of:
+Every employer in the insurance industry, including reinsurers and funeral insurance companies with in-kind benefits, who, through an official seat or branch in the Netherlands, conducts the business of entering into and settling insurance contracts at its own expense and under its own name, and who has employees in the Netherlands at the time this Collective Agreement was signed, with the exception of:

-- Achmea B.V. in Zeist and its subsidiaries, - all insurance companies belonging to the a.s.r.-concern of which ASR Nederland N.V. based in Utrecht is the principal holding company, - insurance companies belonging to Atradius of Amsterdam, - insurance companies belonging to N.N.
-Group N.V. of The Hague, - insurance companies belonging to Athora Netherlands N.V. of Amstelveen, - healthcare insurers applying the Collective Agreement for the Healthcare Insurers, - employees employed by a funeral provisions insurer working solely or primarily in the Collective Agreement for the Funeral Sector
+Achmea B.V. based in Zeist and its subsidiaries,

+- all insurance companies belonging to the a.s.r.-group of which ASR Nederland N.V. based in Utrecht is the principal holding company, - insurance companies belonging to Atradius based in Amsterdam, until 1 January 2026, - insurance companies belonging to N.N.
+Group N.V. based in The Hague, - insurance companies belonging to Athora Netherlands N.V. based in Amstelveen, - healthcare insurers applying the Collective Agreement for the Healthcare Insurers, - employees employed by a funeral provisions insurer working solely or primarily in the Collective Agreement for the Funeral Sector